-Block Paving Cleaning and Maintenance
+Block Paving Maintenance

 Whether your block paving is freshly installed or old and weathered, block paving will always need general maintenance.
 To preserve the appearance and longevity of your paving you must regularly sweep with a stiff brush to prevent detritus getting a chance to settle on the surface and take root in the sand between the blocks.
 This is common in all areas exposed to sunlight, damp corners and anywhere close to trees, plants or grass etc.